joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/movie-clip-example-runtime-assets-explorer.md

 #### Publishing the library

-We’ll now connect the MovieClip-based assets to the new class by creating a new FLA and entering GeometricAssets into the Document Class field of the Property inspector.
-For the purposes of this example, we’ll create two very basic shapes that use a timeline tween to make one clockwise rotation over 360 frames.
+We'll now connect the MovieClip-based assets to the new class by creating a new FLA and entering GeometricAssets into the Document Class field of the Property inspector.
+For the purposes of this example, we'll create two very basic shapes that use a timeline tween to make one clockwise rotation over 360 frames.
 Both the `animatingBox` and `animatingStar` symbols are set to Export for ActionScript and have the Class field set to the respective classpaths specified